Longest Homer for Every 2022 MLB Home Run Derby Participant

-Longest homer for every 2022 MLB Home Run Derby participant originally appeared on NBC Sports Chicago
+Longest homer for every 2022 MLB Home Run Derby participant originally appeared on NBC Sports Washington

 Anyone with bleacher seats at Dodger Stadium on Monday better bring a glove.